mdisabato/mdisabato/README.md

 - 👋 Hi, I’m @mdisabato
 - 👀 I’m interested in home automation
-- 🌱 I’m currently learning Raspberry Pis, Linux
+- 🌱 I’m currently learning Raspberry Pis, Linux, Docker, Kubernetes, and GitHub
 - 💞️ I’m looking to collaborate on creating an "age in place" home that cares for the occupants.
 - 📫 How to reach me: mdisabato at dellamente com
-- Currently a macOS/iOS/iPadOS user.
+- Currently a macOS/iOS/iPadOS and Raspberry Pi user.
 Not much of a coder unless you need some COBOL work. :)
-- Retired after 50 years in IT
+- Retired after 50 years in IT.
+- What was once a career is now a hobby. :)